AlgyJr/ios_guides/Home.md

 # CodePath iOS Guides

 Welcome to the open-source [CodePath](http://thecodepath.com) iOS Cliffnotes!
-Our goal is to become the **central crowdsourced resource** for complete and up-to-date iOS content and tutorials.
+Our goal is to become the **central crowdsourced resource** for complete and up-to-date iOS content and tutorials. **If you are a designer learning iOS** you may want to start at our [[CodePath iOS Guides for Designers|Designer Guides|]].

 ## Motivation